Political Financing Handbook for Candidates and Official Agents (EC 20155) – July 2021

 |Payment scenario and expense category||What to keep in mind|

 |Candidate pays any personal expense and intends to be repaid by the campaign||The campaign has to repay the candidate within 36 months after election day.
 After that date, the repayment cannot be made without prior authorization from Elections Canada or a judge.|

 |Candidate or others pay care or disability expenses and do not intend to be repaid||The candidate, other person or group makes the payment without going through the campaign bank account.
 It is not a contribution but must still be reported in the candidate's return.|

-*Since an expense over the limit is not categorized as a personal expense, its payment is not exempted from the contribution rules.
+*An expense over the limit is not exempted from the contribution rules.
 Paying the expense is a non-monetary contribution, unless the candidate pays with their own funds and is repaid by the campaign.

 Typical personal expenses

 The following are examples of typical personal expenses that the candidate might incur in relation to their campaign.

 The candidate might engage in campaign activities during the daytime, evenings or weekends.
 If the candidate would normally be at home caring for a child at these times, the expense for additional childcare incurred as an incidence of the election is a personal expense of the candidate.

 Childcare may include daycare, babysitting services, day camps and tutoring, when these expenses have been incurred only because of an election.

 - Raffi, a candidate, has officially launched his campaign for an election that will be held later in the year.
 He has sole care of his child on weekends.
 When he goes canvassing one Saturday, Raffi leaves his child with a babysitter for three hours.
 The expense for the babysitter is a personal expense of the candidate.